gextech/oh-my-deps/README.md

 Consider the following constraints:

-- OMD was designed for working with existing libraries in the Bower registry.
-- Most of them are namespaced or their globals are not enough harmful.
 - Calling `oh.require()` will load all scripts in sequence.
-- This script loader has no support for AMD.
+- This script loader has no support for AMD/UMD.
+- This is not an RequireJS implementation.
 - Under development. &infin;

+OMD was designed for working with existing libraries in the Bower registry.

+Most of them are in their own namespaces or their globals are not enough harmful.